 Cirrhosis.
 Cirrhosis leads to as much as a 10-fold increased risk of gallstones.

 Ileal disease or resection (as in Crohn’s disease).
 Changes in enterohepatic cycling of bile salts increases risk of gallstone formation.

 Hemolytic states.
 The rapid destruction of red blood cells in sickle cell disease and other hemolytic conditions causes the release of bilirubin, which in turn increases the risk of pigment gallstones.

 Medications.
 Drugs implicated in the development of cholelithiasis include clofibrate, octreotide, and ceftriaxone.

 Physical inactivity.
-The Health Professionals Follow-up Study suggested that many cases of symptomatic cholelithiasis could be prevented by 30 minutes of daily aerobic exercise.
+Exercise may reduce gallstone risk.
+Findings from the Health Professionals Follow-Up Study suggested that the risk of symptomatic cholelithiasis could be reduced by 30 minutes of daily aerobic exercise.
 Young or middle-aged men (65 years or younger) who were the most physically active had half the risk for developing gallstones, compared with those who were least active.
 In older men, physical activity cut risk by 25%.
-Physical activity also protects against gallstones in women.
+Physical activity is also associated with reduced gallstone risk in women.

-Right-upper-quadrant (trans-abdominal) ultrasound will directly reveal the presence of gallstones and show evidence of cholecystitis, if present.
+Right-upper-quadrant (trans-abdominal) ultrasound will reveal the presence of gallstones and show evidence of cholecystitis, if present.

 Hydroxy iminodiacetic acid (HIDA) scan is sometimes indicated to rule out cystic duct obstruction and acute cholecystitis.